Little-known Facts About the 5 Major Crusades of the Middle Ages

 The Fourth Crusade (1202 - 1204)

-• This, however, did not happen.
-Many crusaders set sail from Genoa, Marseilles, and Flanders.
-As a result, a smaller number of crusaders arrived at Venice.
+★ But this did not happen.
+Crusaders set sail from Genoa, Marseilles, and Flanders.
+Hence, lesser number of crusaders arrived at Venice.
 The Venetians demanded for the full price promised to them during the agreement, but the crusaders refused.

-• The Venetians, thus, used the crusaders to attack the Christian town of Zadar and regain it from the Catholic Hungarian rulers.
+★ The Venetians, thus, used the crusaders to attack Zadar and regain it from the Catholic Hungarian rulers.

 The Fifth Crusade (1213 - 1221)

-• The reign of the crusade was maintained in the hands of the Church to prevent another ill-fated result like the previous one.
-Pelagius of Albano was the leader of the crusade.
+★ The reign of the crusade was maintained in the hands of the Church to avoid another ill-fated result like the previous one.
+Pelagius of Albano was the crusade leader.

-• The crusaders then planned to attack the city of Cairo.
+★ The crusaders then planned to attack Cairo.
 This attempt was unsuccessful as they were expecting a relief army to be provided by Frederick II which never arrived; their resources were dwindling due to the loss of a large number of men due to the flooding of the Nile River.
 The crusaders were then driven out of Damietta by an army led by Malik Al-Kamil.

 The key highlight of the sixth and seventh crusade was that they were not sanctioned by the Church, but were undertaken by the monarchs themselves.